Buying a property with our help.

 Time to organise renovations

-In our experience, nearly every property needs renovation of some kind.
-So whilst the conveyancing lawyers are doing their work it’s worth getting some quotes from renovation companies.
+In our experience, nearly every property needs some renovation.
+Whilst the conveyancing lawyers are doing their work it’s worth getting some quotes from renovation companies.

-There are services like Checkatrade.com Who make it easier to find trustworthy tradespeople.
+There are services like Checkatrade.com who make it easier to find trustworthy tradespeople.
+We recommend our building contractor who specialises in buy to let renovation work.

 Get ready to find tenants